-Annual visitors: 28,196
+Annual visitors: 25,798

-Way up north along the Canadian border is Isle Royale, a collection of remote islands.
+When it comes to least visited national parks in the lower 48 states, Isle Royale takes the prize.
+Isle Royale is a collection of remote islands way up along the Canadian border.
 With 36 different campgrounds in the park, there’s no question what the main recreational activity is here.
 Isle Royale National Park is a great place to watch for moose.
 Unfortunately, the few dozen wolves who used to live here all but died off by the end of 2017.
 Isle Royale is only reachable by ferry, so most visitors tend to stay for a minimum of a few days.

-#2: Kobuk Valley
+#3: Kobuk Valley

-Annual visitors: 15,500
+Annual visitors: 14,937

+The three least-visited national parks in America all exist in the state of Alaska.
 Once America’s least-visited national park, Kobuk Valley has improved its position in recent years.
 In 2010, the park saw just 3,000 visitors, but that number exploded to 11k in 2011 and nearly 30k in 2012.
 However, its traffic has halved since then.
 Located entirely within the Arctic Circle, and accessible only by plane or snowmobile, Kobuk Valley is known for its annual migration of 400,000 caribou and its 20,000 acres of sand dunes.

 #1: Gates of the Arctic

-Annual visitors: 11,177
+Annual visitors: 9,591

 If you’re considering becoming one of the rare visitors to Gates of the Arctic, check out this lengthy park video put together by the National Parks Service: